Lecture 9: The Death of Giants — High-Mass Evolution and Supernovae

 Your Body Is Stellar Ash

 Your body is stellar ash.
-This periodic table is color-coded by nucleosynthesis origin: Big Bang (H, He), dying low-mass stars (C, N), exploding massive stars (O, Si, Fe), merging neutron stars (Au, Pt), and cosmic ray fission (Li, Be, B).
-The human body is ~73% hydrogen (Big Bang), ~16.5% oxygen (massive stars), ~9.5% carbon (low-mass stars), and ~1% everything else.
-Every atom heavier than hydrogen was forged inside a star.
+This periodic table is color-coded by nucleosynthesis origin: Big Bang (H, He), dying low-mass stars (C, N), exploding massive stars (O, Si, Fe), merging neutron stars (Au, Pt), and cosmic-ray spallation (Li, Be, B).
+The human silhouette at right should be read as an approximate composition by number of atoms, not by mass.
+That is why hydrogen appears so dominant even though oxygen contributes most of the body’s mass.
 (Credit: NASA/CXC/SAO)

 Observable: The solar photosphere contains 67 elements heavier than helium, in specific relative abundances (e.g., the “solar abundance pattern”).